 Today I am going to share the dry garlic chutney recipe or the lehsun chutney recipe with my readers.
 It is a sauce which is made out of simple ingredients like garlic, coriander powder, chili powder and cumin powder.
 This sauce requires no cooking, all the ingredients are suppose to be griended.

-Dry garlic chutney is most commonly eaten with Vada Pav, a popular street snack which originated in Mumbai city.
+Dry garlic chutney is most commonly eaten with Vada Pav, a popular street snack which originated in Mumbai City.
 A tasty potato patty stuffed between soft buns of bread also called as pav in Hindi and Marathi.
 To add flavor, vada pav is accompanied with dry garlic chutney and sometimes with green chili chutney or hari chutney as well.

 I absolutely love street food, well who doesn’t 🤭?
 While I very much stick to healthy meals throughout the week, weekends are often when I decide to give in to my temptations.
 But since I stay in USA, street food options for me are limited.
 That is why I prefer making snacks and street food at home.
+Dry chutney for vada pav is something I always prepare beforehand and store it.

 I very often prepare dry garlic chutney and store it for long time so that I can use it as a side or sauce option with many of the yummy snacks that I prepare at home.
 Dry garlic chutney recipe is super easy and gets prepared in no time.
 The best part about this side dish is that it requires no cooking at all.